AlexFlipnote/Modesta/_pages/docs/buttons.md

 permalink: /buttons

 title: Buttons
-description: All buttons in ModestaCSS
+description: All buttons in Modesta
 ---
 ```html
 <a class="btn COLOUR">Button</a>